omoju/omoju.github.io/_posts/2016-11-24-Babasola-Thomas-At-80.md

 </center>
 <br/>

-While he nursed dreams of accountancy, his mother would not relent on her "my son will be a doctor" thing so, he forced himself to move forward with medicine.
-So on he went seeking admission to the Royal College of Surgeons in Dublin.
-He got the admission and passed his preparatory course; however, somehow he missed his visa. <i>I bet that happened because of his reticence towards medicine.<i/> Eventually, he got to Dublin and had to repeat the course.
+While he nursed dreams of accountancy, his mother would not relent on her “my son will be a doctor” thing, so he forced himself to move forward with medicine.
+On he went seeking admission to the Royal College of Surgeons in Dublin.
+He got the admission and passed his preparatory course; however, somehow he missed his visa. <i>I bet that happened because of his reticence towards medicine.</i> Eventually, he got to Dublin and had to repeat the course.
 Things did not go so smoothly the second time around, he failed and left medicine.
 There is an apocryphal story surrounding his exit from the Royal College of Surgeons, according to my mother, he failed not because he wasn’t smart, but because he refused to take the exam, being resolute about accountancy.

 <figure>
   <img src="{{ site.url }}/images/BabasolaThomas80/Daddy_and_Mama.JPG" alt="Daddy" style="width: 450px;">